aexvir/skladka/docs/content/docs/internal/frontend/_index.md

 type Storage interface {
     // GetPaste retrieves a paste by its reference.
     GetPaste(context.Context, string) (paste.Paste, error)

+    // GetPasteWithPassword retrieves a paste by its reference.
+    GetPasteWithPassword(context.Context, string, string) (*paste.Paste, error)

     // CreatePaste stores a new paste and returns its reference.
     CreatePaste(context.Context, paste.Paste) (string, error)